tpwo/pyzet/README.md

     pip install -e .
     pip install -r requirements-dev.txt

+For running tests more easily, you might also want to install `tox`:

+    pip install tox

 ### Running automatic tests

 Pyzet uses pytest and tox to run automatic tests.
 Use `pytest` command to test against the current Python version, or use `tox` to test against all supported Python versions (you, of course, have to install them first).
+Tox will also allow you to easily measure test coverage along with generating a coverage report.
 [Pre-commit](https://pre-commit.com/) is also configured as one of tox's envs, but it can be run independently depending on your preference.

-Automatic test coverage is not ideal at this point, and some commands are only tested manually, and this is especially true in case of commands that require a user input.
+Automatic test coverage is good, but still not ideal at this point, and some commands are only tested manually.
+This is especially true in case of commands that require a user input.

 ## Zettel formatting rules and guidelines